Bellamkonda-Nokesh/Real-Time-Market-Intelligence/README.md

 **Built to transform information overload into an intelligence advantage.**

-*© 2026 Sentix — Real-Time Strategic Intelligence by Rajath M S. All rights reserved.*
+*© 2026 Sentix — Real-Time Strategic Intelligence by Nokesh Bellamkonda.
+All rights reserved.*

 ⭐ Star this repo if Sentix adds value to your workflow.